CaesarXInsanium/StructureInterpretationNotes/Notes/Streams.md

 ## 3.5 Streams

 Streams are used to model state, a scheme data structure.
 Thinking of it as a continuous function that does not change, it produces different values based on the input of time.
 Different functions can be used to represent *infinite* streams, sources of endless data.

+> I have seen in the future, that Streams are a form of lazy evaluation.
+They
+> are basically a series of forms that delay execution until they are needed.
+It
+> can also allow for recursion to turn into iteration.

 #### Relevant Lectures